FACULTY

 Steven O. Roberts, Ph.D.

-Steven O. Roberts is an Assistant Professor of Psychology and the director of the
+Steven O. Roberts is an Associate Professor of Psychology and the director of the

 Social Concepts Lab.
 He received his B.S. in Applied Psychology from New York University and his Ph.D. in Psychology from the University of Michigan.
 Broadly, he is interested in how adults and young children conceptualize groups, and how those concepts guide how they reason about individuals.

-Steven O. Roberts is an Assistant Professor of Psychology and the director of the
+Steven O. Roberts is an Associate Professor of Psychology and the director of the

 Social Concepts Lab.
 He received his B.S. in Applied Psychology from New York University and his Ph.D. in Psychology from the University of Michigan.
 Broadly, he is interested in how adults and young children conceptualize groups, and how those concepts guide how they reason about individuals.